Don't Give Up (Peter Gabriel and Kate Bush song): Recording

-Gabriel originally wrote the song from a reference point of American roots music and he approached country singer Dolly Parton to sing it with him.
+Gabriel wrote the song from a reference point of American roots music and approached country singer Dolly Parton to sing it with him.
 However, Parton turned it down, so his friend Kate Bush took her place.
+Gabriel said that Bush was originally nervous about participating, but delivered an "excellent" vocal take on her second attempt.
+David Stallbaumer, who served as an assistant engineer for the sessions, thought that Bush's contributions improved the song "almost instantaneously".